 The first and signature Protoss spell is the Psionic Storm ability.
 Psionic Storm deals a good deal of damage to an area on the battlefield while it lasts for a few seconds.
 Any Hallucinations targeted by it will instantly be destroyed.
 However multiple Psi Storms on the same spot still does not do additional damage.
 It must first be researched at the Templar Archives.

-One thing to note about Templars are that Archon Meld has been changed.
+Two other new things about the High Templar are there is now an upgrade to make them start with an additional 25 Energy Points (So they can start Psi Storming right away) and that Archon Meld has been changed.
 You can still use 2 High Templar to create an Archon, or you can use a mix of High and Dark Templars (Or 2 Dark Templar).

 Another returning unit, the powerhouse Archon makes very minor changes in SCII.
 The Archon is made from combining the energy of two Templars (High, High and Dark, or Just Dark).